 Funnel plot asymmetry

 A funnel plot depicts each study’s effect size against its standard error [33].
 Larger studies have smaller standard errors, and vice versa for smaller studies.
 Following from a theoretical fluctuation of the population effect size due to sampling variance, a funnel plot should be symmetrical around the estimated mean effect size.
 If there are no methodological or substantive reasons to expect a link between effect sizes and standard errors, funnel plot asymmetry can indicate publication bias (e.g., [34]).
-To test funnel plot asymmetry, we used Egger’s regression test [35] for mixed-effects models [36].4 This tests whether the distribution of effect sizes is equal on both sides of the average effect, when accounting for true heterogeneity.
+To test funnel plot asymmetry, we used Egger’s regression test [35] for mixed-effects models [36].
+Due to dependency between the standardized effect size and the standard error, we also ran an alternative version of the Egger’s test that regresses on 1/N. These analyses yielded highly similar results.
+Egger’s regression test inspects whether the distribution of effect sizes is equal on both sides of the average effect, when accounting for true heterogeneity.
 Funnel plot asymmetry thus indicates bias in the estimated mean effect size and possibly publication bias.

 Results